Soc 1113: Introduction to Sociology

 Important Notice:

 E-mail communications with students will only be through the RSU student e-mail system.
 Students are responsible for checking their RSU student accounts on a regular basis.
-To set up your account click on the following link: RSU Student E-Mail Account.

 Catalog Description: